O que você precisa saber sobre usinagem e fabricação? Um guia completo

 Custo (Grandes lotes)Less cost-effective (alto desperdício de material)Econômico (scales well with assembly)

-Do lado do flip, a furniture maker needed 500 metal chair frames.
+On the flip side, a furniture maker needed 500 metal chair frames.
 Fabrication made sense: they cut metal tubes to length, bent them into the chair’s shape, and welded the joints.
 The frames only needed a tolerance of ±0.1 inches (since the seat and backrest would cover small gaps), and fabrication kept costs 40% lower than machining would have.

 Top Materials Used in Machining and Fabrication